 The emergence of 3D technology is changing the way we produce objects such as tools and toys.
-3D printing or additive manufacturing is a process of making three-dimensional objects by use of 3D printing machines.
+3D printing or additive manufacturing is a process of making three-dimensional objects by the use of 3D printing machines.
 There are many different types of 3D printers in the market based on their printing features and design.
-The following are the best 3D printer reviews you can by in 2016.
+The following are the best 3D printer reviews for you to research before buying.

-This printer uses steriolethography (SLA) technology and is also flexible as it supports USB, wired network as well as Wi-Fi.
-It has a large and easy to use color touchscreen which means you can start, stop or pause prints from the printer itself making control much easier.
+This printer uses stereolithography (SLA) technology and is also flexible as it supports USB, wired networks as well as Wi-Fi.
+It has a large and easy-to-use color touchscreen which means you can start, stop or pause prints from the printer itself making control much easier.
 The minimum and maximum layer heights are 25 microns and 100 microns respectively.
-The market price of Form 2 3D printer is around $3500.
+The market price of Form 2- 3D printer is around $3500.

 The Afinia H480 is a relatively small 3D printer that combines the perfect combination of precision and affordability.
-It is shipped while fully assembled ready to plug and play with accessory kit, roll of filament and an easy to install software.
-Its software has an easy to use interface for laying out, orienting, duplicating and scaling parts.
-It also features a platform leveling as well as a nozzle height detection making accurate set up easy.
+It is shipped while fully assembled ready to plug and play with an accessory kit, a roll of the filament, and an easy-to-install software.
+Its software has an easy-to-use interface for laying out, orienting, duplicating, and scaling parts.
+It also features platform leveling as well as nozzle height detection making accurate setup easy.

 Afinia H480 printer uses fused deposition modeling (FDM) technology and can print both ABS and PLA materials.
 Its heated build platform adjusts automatically and can print at a minimum layer height of 150 microns and a maximum layer of 400 microns.
 It uses a USB for connectivity, and the printer goes for $799.

 The M2 created by Makergear is ready to use out of the box 3D printer with a steel frame and CNC machined cast aluminum construction.
-It comes with a heated platform which uses PLA or ABS to build objects and has a little maintenance.
+It comes with a heated platform that uses PLA or ABS to build objects and has little maintenance.

 The Cubicon single is a relatively new 3D printer in the market manufactured by Korean manufacturer HyVision.
-Some of the great features that this printer comes with includes a quickly to remove air filter, replaceable extruder and comes with one year warranty.
+Some of the great features that this printer comes with include a quickly-to-remove air filter, a replaceable extruder, and comes with one year warranty.
 This printer model has an automated bed leveling and convection temperature control function making perfect printing that is so effortless.

-The Rockstock MAX V2 is a desktop 3D presenter manufactured by SeeMeCNC a US based manufacturer.
-It is a delta 3D printer which means it has fewer parts, low cost and easy to maintain as compared to other types of 3D printers.
-This model also comes with an impressive and upgradable features with most being reasonably priced do it yourself (DIY) kit.
+The Rockstock MAX V2 is a desktop 3D presenter manufactured by SeeMeCNC a US-based manufacturer.
+It is a delta 3D printer which means it has fewer parts, is low cost, and is easy to maintain as compared to other types of 3D printers.
+This model also comes with impressive and upgradable features with most being a reasonably priced do-it-yourself (DIY) kit.

 The Robox uses FDM technology and can support the use of ABS, PLA, and nylon filament materials.
-It uses twin nozzles which are equipped with internal shut-off valves which help to prevent the oozing of extraneous plastic from while printing.
+It uses twin nozzles that are equipped with internal shut-off valves which help to prevent the oozing of extraneous plastic while printing.
 Robox boasts of a vertical resolution of 20 microns resulting in very fine designs.
-The printer weighs 8kg and can support USB and MicroSD card slot for connectivity, its market price is about $1299.
+The printer weighs 8kg and can support USB and MicroSD card slots for connectivity, its market price is about $1299.

-If you are looking for reliability and quality designs in a 3D printer, then Ultimaker 2+ is the best choice to go for.
-It is and incredibly easy to set up and use 3D printer with significantly reduced noise levels.
-The swappable extruder nozzle is capable of a 20 microns layer resolution, 12.5 XY precision and 5 micron Z precision.
+If you are looking for reliability and quality designs in a 3D printer, the Ultimaker 2+ is the best choice to go for.
+It is incredibly easy to set up and use the 3D printer with significantly reduced noise levels.
+The swappable extruder nozzle is capable of a 20 microns layer resolution, 12.5 XY precision, and 5 microns Z precision.